 – Jerry Saltz

 Artisans and artists build monuments and structures so that these edifices outlast them and stand the ‘test of time’ and become the posthumous crystallised extension of their ‘immortality’ in the form of a work; a reminder to those living that ‘this is my stamp on history’.
 The passions to be remembered as someone of status and importance drives them, even though, they will not experience the probable fame after their passing.
 This applies to all, not just artists and artisans, look at writers like Karl Marx and H.P.
 Lovecraft through their works they are famous and remembered but they can’t experience it they’re dead six feet under!
-But even being in the know that everything you do or create is susceptible to change/disorder this still does not deter us from pursuing our aspirations, we are not built like that spider in my bedroom waiting in its web for over 7 weeks for food, no, we find ourselves driven to do something with our allotted time lest we become existentially bored with existing, now you really gotta love those dopamine secretions in the mammalian brain anticipating rewards, that’s the view I take on why human beings are driven to do things because they are rewarding.
-Take comfort though that it is only the mind that really attached importance to creating/acquiring objects for social approval.
+But even being in the know that everything you do or create is susceptible to change/disorder this still does not deter us from pursuing our aspirations, we are not built like that spider in my bedroom waiting in its web for over 7 weeks for food, no, we find ourselves driven to do something with our allotted time lest we become existentially bored with existence void of an immediate goal.
+Now you really gotta love those dopamine secretions in the mammalian brain anticipating rewards, being the naturalist view I take on why human beings are driven to do these things, for the rewarding feeling that comes with dopamine secretions.
+Take comfort though that it is only your mind’s judgement that is responsible for the attachment towards importance to creating/acquiring objects for social approval.

 On Knowing that something is finite gives it more value

 I’ve seen things you people wouldn’t believe.
 Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tannhäuser Gate.
 All those moments will be lost in time, like tears in rain.
 Time to die. – Roy Batty